Denmark annual company accounts

 How does the company return in Denmark?

 Entrepreneurs have full tax liability, which means that they must include all income - both from Denmark and outside Denmark - in their return.
-In doing so, the double taxation agreement must be taken into account, so that we do not have to pay the same taxes twice.
+In doing so, the double taxation agreement must be taken into account, so that the company must not pay the same taxes twice.
 In order to settle your accounts, you will need the Selvangivelse - a tax return form, which is sent by the Tax Office to the address you provided when registering your business.

 What annual tax returns can we encounter in Denmark?

-The type of annual tax return depends on the form of business we have chosen:
+The type of annual tax return depends on the company form we have chosen:

 Accounting deadlines in Denmark